 Information and safety data about fentanyl, carfentanil and other drugs for first responders and the public.
 Many fentanyl-related compounds are lethal and could be absorbed through the skin or inhaled.
 Law enforcement, Fire/EMS and volunteers on-scene should learn about these dangers and carefully follow safety protocols to avoid accidental exposure.
 Please use this group to share safety tips, protocols, articles and other discussions and experiences from the field.

-Member Activity: yesterday
+Member Activity: on Sunday

 Carfentanil is used as a tranquilizing agent for elephants and other large mammals.
 The